w3c/verifiable-credentials/WorkMode/guiding_principles.md

 **Notes**

-* Issues might arise where we need to prioritize between producers and consumers of the DID.
+* Issues might arise where we need to prioritize between producers and consumers of VCs.
 The general feeling is that, in that situation, we should prioritize consumer happiness over producer happiness, i.e., the usability of the data, rather than ease of creation.

 ## Provide on-ramps.